 The Food and Agricultural Organization (FAO) states that food security emerges when all people at all times have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
 Food security has three important and closely related components, which are listed below

 - Availability of food

 - Access to food

 Laws on Food Security – India

-In order to provide the Right to food to every citizen of the country, the Parliament of India, enacted a legislation in 2013 known as the National Food Security Act, 2013.
-Also called the Right to Food Act, this Act seeks to provide subsidized food grains to approximately two thirds of India’s 1.33 billion population.
-Food Subsidy is the foundation on which National Food Security Act 2013 is implemented in India.
+In order to provide the Right to food to every citizen of the country, the Parliament of India, enacted legislation in 2013 known as the National Food Security Act, 2013.
+Also called the Right to Food Act, this Act seeks to provide subsidized food grains to approximately two-thirds of India’s 1.33 billion population.
+Food Subsidy is the foundation on which the National Food Security Act 2013 is implemented in India.

 National Food Security Bill, 2013

 - This Bill was introduced in Lok Sabha on 7th August 2013